command-tab/awesome-n64-development/CONTRIBUTING.md

 - Be in a minimal working state
 - Have a clear purpose (implementation reference is okay, too) and/or provide something interesting
 - Provide a minimal documentation briefly describing what is the project and how to make use of it

+If you have some old and unavailable resource archived in your personal storage that maybe in the interest (even historically!) to the Nintendo 64 development community, please open an Issue attaching or linking the resource.

 ### Pull Request